 People come for the biscuit or eggs and stay for the pickles.
 Jacob’s Pickles is one of the most popular brunch spots for good reason.
 There’s nothing quite like the comfort of a Southern meal in a chill dining room.
 Before you ask, they do make their own pickles.
 And they do fry them (and make a spicy pickle margarita).

 New York, NY 10024

 Upper West Side

 This eatery is for the bruncher who loves eggs benedict dishes.
 Get ready, because Queens Comfort has 11 varieties on the weekend brunch menu for people of all taste palettes and they serve lots of egg dishes in their dining room too.
 This neighborhood spot is best if you’re super hungry or super hungover, or both.
 Besides the benedicts, most of what is on the menu is deep friend and covered in cheese or gravy.
 Some other menu items include the breakfast burrito with fries and siracha aioli, the Oreo brioche french toast, and spicy chicken breakfast enchiladas.

 3618 30th Avenue

 10. Buttermilk Channel

 Ah, the beauty of Carroll Gardens.
-What was once a Brooklyn neighborhood that no one wanted to go to, now exists an area with some of the most beautiful scenery and brownstones in Brooklyn.
-With Smith St. becoming more popular, and new restaurants and bars popping up all the time, Buttermilk Channel is in good company and a great choice for brunch dishes (eggs, french toast, etc) this weekend.
+What was once a Brooklyn neighborhood that people did not want to go to, is now an area with some of the most beautiful scenery and brownstones in Brooklyn.
+With Smith St. becoming more popular, and new restaurants and bars popping up all the time, Buttermilk Channel is a neighborhood spot in good company and a great choice for brunch dishes (eggs, french toast, etc) this weekend.

 524 Court St